dome9/cloud-bots/README.md

     file deliveryFrequency(to S3) is set to One_Hour
     config_name = default

+## ec2_attach_instance_role
+What it does: Attaches an instance role to an EC2 instance.
+This role needs be passed in through the params.
+Usage: AUTO: ec2_update_instance_role role_arn=<role_arn>

+If you have a role that is the same across accounts, and don't want to pass in an account specific ARN, add "$ACCOUNT_ID" to the role ARN and the function will automatically pull in the current account ID of the finding.
+Example: AUTO: ec2_update_instance_role role_arn=arn:aws:iam::$ACCOUNT_ID:instance-profile/ec2SSM
+Sample GSL: Instance should have roles

 ## ec2_release_eips
 What it does: Disassociates and releases all EIPs on an instance
 Usage: AUTO: ec2_release_eips